By Christine Carron

 Now, you are likely already sensing that some modes of thinking (or plotting) may be easier to you than others.
 Awesome!
 That means you are already getting insight into your own thinking preferences.
 And that means you are off to a great start on crafting your own whole brain writing adventure.

 This is a Possibility week on the blog.
 A perfect week to launch Whole Brain thinking into the Goodjelly repertoire.
-Over the coming weeks we will move through the rest of the Goodjelly cycle (Power, Process, Grace, and Patience) and explore different ways that Whole Brain Thinking can give you new insights, freedom, and agency on your writing adventure.
+Over the coming weeks we will explore different ways that Whole Brain Thinking can give you new insights, freedom, and agency on your writing adventure.
 Sweet!

 The Goodjelly Prompt of the Week